PatrickOsborne/docker/mongo/README.md

 ### Environment Variables

  * MONGO_DB: name of database to create
+ * MONGO_ADMIN_PASSWORD: used as the password for mongo `admin` user
- * MONGO_PASSWORD: used as the password for all created users
+ * MONGO_PASSWORD: used as the password for specified db user
+ * MONGO_CONF_PATH: path to mongo config file

 ### Users